 R. Isabela Morales

-My dissertation project is a social history of race and family in the American West.
-It examines the "landscape of race" in the postemancipation period — comparing the character of race relations between the West and the South, and across the West.
-My primary interests are African American community building, intra-racial class stratification, and the ways that class, color, and region affected ordinary men and women's opportunities for economic and social mobility in the second half of the 19th century.
+My dissertation is a social history of race and family in the American West.
+It examines the "landscape of race" in the post-emancipation period by following the lives and travels of the Townsend family—the twelve biracial children of two white brothers and several enslaved women.
+Ultimately, theirs is a story is about mobility: geographic, economic, and social.
+Manumitted in 1860 after their fathers’ deaths—and named the heirs to the two cotton planters’ considerable wealth—the Townsends migrated across the country in the following decades, settling in Alabama, Ohio, Kansas, and Colorado.
+Their experiences provide insight into the ways that class, color, and region affected African American men and women’s opportunities for economic and social advancement in the second half of the 19th century.